widberg/usercall.hpp/README.md

 MSVC Visual C++ Preprocessor macros for custom calling conventions on functions

+## Notice

+This project is soon to be obsoleted by [widberg/llvm-project-widberg-extensions](https://github.com/widberg/llvm-project-widberg-extensions).
+The new project will implement the constructs supported here as first-class language features for C/C++ in a fork of Clang/LLVM.

 ## Why?

 I originally had this idea while using [microsoft/Detours](https://github.com/microsoft/Detours) to inject a DLL into a running program and hook some functions.
 The problem with using the standard [Argument Passing and Naming Conventions](https://docs.microsoft.com/en-us/cpp/cpp/argument-passing-and-naming-conventions?view=msvc-160), i.e. __cdecl, __fastcall, __stdcall, etc., is that not every function in the exe used one of these predefined standards.
 After some research I discovered that this was due to the MSVC Visual C++ compiler optimizing register allocations to prevent stack thrashing.
 Long story short, I got fed up with writing a custom prologue and epilogue for every function so here we are `usercall.hpp`.